Europe must step up anti-racism efforts, rights agency says | DW | 05.06.2020

 He called on EU countries to collaborate to "eradicate racist practices once and for all in Europe."

-Anti-racism protests have taken place around the world after the death of George Floyd, an African-American man who was killed whilst being restrained by a police officer.
+Anti-racism protests have taken place around the world after the death of George Floyd, an African American man who was killed while being restrained by a police officer.

 Racial harassment and profiling by police